RobRendell/gTove/README.md

     then sync changes when you get online again, as long as you don't close the browser tab/window.
 * Improve highlight shader - I'd prefer something that does a coloured outline.
 * Additional visibility mode for minis - "Hidden by Fog of War".
 Perhaps default to this instead of hidden?
-* Remember the name of other tabletops you've connected to, and show them in the Tabletops UI somehow?
-Easy enough to do if they have the gTove files on Drive, but for non-GMs it might have to be something browser-specific like local storage.
 * Adjust image opacity when aligning/scaling grid, in case pushpins or grid don't contrast enough with map.
 * Define unstable_handleError() method on a top-level component to catch errors?
 * Interpolate mini movement actions from the network?